 File the Ph.D.
-Form IIIA, "Waiver of the Final Exam..." as well as other forms required by the Graduate Division
+Form IIIA, "Waiver of the Final Exam...," as well as other forms required by the Graduate Division, with the Graduate Program Coordinator and Graduate Division

 GUIDELINES FOR PREPARATION OF COMPETENCY CONTRACT IN ARCHAEOLOGY

 Your contract should document your past and intended coursework and other academic activities that contribute to providing adequate breadth in anthropology, archaeology and your chosen research specialization.
 It may include courses taken as an undergraduate as well as courses you have taken or intend to take as a graduate student, whether in this or another department.
 It may also include various kinds of experiences particularly relevant to your education, such as a research experience that provides the chance to develop an expertise.